elhossam7/serenity_companion/README.md

 If you see an error about missing Supabase variables, ensure `.env` is configured with `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
 This app requires Node.js 18+.

+### Preview deploys

+You can use Netlify or Vercel for preview deployments.
+Configure environment variables (`VITE_*`) in your hosting provider.
+The repo contains a CI workflow that runs lint, tests, build, and E2E; wire your provider to build on PRs for previews.

 ## 🧰 Vite Dev Server